SwingDev/bootstrap-bootstrap/README.md

 To accomodate this, this script will run all `./setup/*.sh` scripts defined, every time they change ssince the last setup run (as per last git modification timestamp).

+**ATTENTION**: setup scripts **must** be idempotent (able to run multiple times without adverse effects), as they will run multiple times - on each change to the setup scripts.

 Setup step will run right after `up` command.

 Setup can be forced (regardless of the timestamps) by running: